kodingway/authentic/README.rst

 On first run you must create the database schema::

+   authentic2-ctl syncdb --all
-   python authentic2/manage.py syncdb --all python authentic2/manage.py migrate --fake
+   authentic2-ctl migrate --fake

 Then you can launch authentic::

-   python /usr/local/lib/python2.6/site-packages/authentic2-x.y.z-py2.6.egg/authentic2/manage.py runserver
+   authentic2-ctl runserver

 You should see the following output::